discourse/discourse/docs/03-code-internals/19-service-objects.md

 This small tool is very useful to debug the outcome of a service.
 The `Service::StepsInspector` class is not meant to be used directly, as there’s a shortcut available directly on any result object.
 Call `#inspect_steps` on a result object, and it will output all the steps of the service with their current state.
 This is how it looks like for the `User::UpdateUsername` service we’re using in our examples:
 ```
+Inspecting User::UpdateUsername result object:

-[1/6] [params] 'default' ✅
+[1/6] [params] default (0.3581 ms) ✅
-[2/6] [model] 'user' ✅
+[2/6] [model] user (68.9291 ms) ✅
-[3/6] [policy] 'can_update_username' ❌
+[3/6] [policy] can_update_username ❌

-[4/6] [transaction]
-[5/6]   [step] 'update'
-[6/6]   [step] 'log'
+(3 more steps not shown as the execution flow was stopped before reaching them)
 ```
 Here we can see each step is numbered to track the execution order easily.
-Then the type of the step is outputted, followed by its name.
+Then the type of the step is outputted, followed by its name and how much time the step took to run.
 Finally, there’s either a checkmark or a cross, depending on the step outcome.
-You can see here that the `update` and `log` steps don’t have any status.
-That’s because the policy failed, so the execution stopped at that point, those steps were never reached.

 So, we can see the `can_update_username` policy failed, and since it’s a simple policy it’s easy to see that the problem lies with the user not having enough permissions (through `guardian`).
 The policy is defined as: